Les Mille et Une Nuits

 and enormously influential later, Galland's published tales were supplemented by subsequent volumes, introduced using Galland's name - although some stories were produced by others at the behest of a publisher wanting to capitalize on the popularity of Galland's work.

 History

 Galland had come across a manuscript of "The Tale of Sindbad the Sailor" in Constantinople during the 1690s and in 1701 he published his French translation of it.
-Its success encouraged him to embark on a translation of a 14th-century Syrian manuscript of tales from The Thousand and One Nights.
+He was informed that Sinbad was part of larger collection of tales named The Thousand and One Nights.
+His success with Sinbad encouraged him to embark on a translation of a 14th-century Syrian manuscript of The Thousand and One Nights.
 The first two volumes of this work, under the title Les mille et une nuit, appeared in 1704, with volumes three to seven published in 1705 and 1706.
-Galland translated two more stories, but not enough for another complete volume.
-Frustrated, Galland's publisher Claude Barbin published these two along with two of François Pétis de la Croix's translations of the Turkish Ferec baʿd eş-şidde (later published as Les mille et un jours in 1710–12) as the eighth volume in 1709.
-This outraged Galland, who switched publishers for all subsequent volumes.